youyi1314/PokemonGo-Bot/docs/develop.md

 > $ source venv/Scripts/activate
 > $ pip install -r requirements.txt

-Once you are you to date with [dev-branch] (https://github.com/PokemonGoF/PokemonGo-Bot/tree/dev) create a pull request and it will be re-viewed
+Once you are up to date with [dev-branch] (https://github.com/PokemonGoF/PokemonGo-Bot/tree/dev) create a pull request and it will be re-viewed

 ### How to add/discover new API